 30 60 90 Day Plan Template

-A typical outline of a marketing plan includes:
+A marketing plan outline often includes:

 • Executive summary